najla23/Electrostatics-ESP-ACT/README.md

 # Accurate-Electrostatics-for-Physics-Based-Force-Fields
-Supporting information for reproducing results in the scientific article [_Accurate Electrostatics for Physics-Based Force Fields through Machine Learning_].
+Scripts for reproducing results in the scientific article [_Accurate Electrostatics for Physics-Based Force Fields through Machine Learning_].